 Why should I participate?

 Because our community is willing and capable of being a green leader in Texas, plus this program will provide valuable data for all of North Texas and beyond.
 More and more people in Fort Worth want to do what’s environmentally right and help make our community greener.
 That means reducing waste, re-using items, recycling more, and composting!
 We all benefit from a more livable community.
 Be a part of this new program and pat yourself on the back for making a big "green" impact.
 As an added bonus, the sign-up fee will be used to make compost more accessible to agricultural producers and community gardens.

 How do I sign up for the program?

 - Click HERE to complete sign-up form and pay the $20 subscription fee.

 - All fees collected by the Residential Food Scrap Composting Pilot Program will be used to make compost more accessible to agricultural producers and community gardens.

 - After your subscription form and payment have been processed and you have been entered into our system, your Composting Starter Kit pickup will be assigned to a City of Fort Worth Drop-Off Station closest to your residence, and the pick-up instructions will be sent to you.

-- Starter Kit includes: kitchen countertop pail, assorted educational materials, and a refrigerator magnet reminding you of what can and cannot be composted.
+- Starter Kit includes: 5-gallon bucket with lid for food scraps transportation, kitchen countertop pail, assorted educational materials, and a refrigerator magnet reminding you of what can and cannot be composted.
 Note: Buckets may vary in color and shape.

 Now you have your starter kit, what's next?